-McMillen evaluated a scenario where flows are passed through both the waveshaper gate and spillway.
-In this Scenario the new spillway gate numbers 6 and 7 could be lowered to pass approximately 750 cfs downstream.
-Similarly to Scenario 2, the waveshaper gate crest would be lowered to El.
+McMillen evaluated a scenario where flows are passed through the waveshaper gate, bypass channel, and spillway.
+In this scenario the new spillway gate numbers 6 and 7 could be lowered to pass approximately 750 cfs downstream.
+Similar to scenario 2, the waveshaper gate crest would be lowered to El.
 2653.2 to pass approximately 650 cfs.
 The new Obermeyer gate was assumed to be in a fully raised position for this model scenario.
 An isometric view of the depth-averaged velocities at drop structure 1 for this scenario is shown in Figure 14.